reine/BackEndManager/README.md

     	CustomLog "/private/var/log/apache2/bem.dev-access_log" common
 	</VirtualHost>

-To make sure that the said server name is accessible via browser, edit your **/etc/hosts** file and add these at the bottom:
+To make sure that the said server name (and its alias) is accessible via browser, edit your **/etc/hosts** file and add these at the bottom:

 	127.0.0.1	bem.dev
 	127.0.0.1	www.bem.dev